Back to top

 Three broad categories of learning activities – formal, non-formal and informal – are defined in the International Standard Classification of Education 2011 (ISCED 2011).
 The Classification of learning activities (CLA) provides further details, in particular for non-formal and informal learning activities.

-• Formal education and training is defined as “education that is institutionalisedintentional and planned through public organisations and recognised private bodies and – in their totality – constitute the formal education system of a country.
+• Formal education and training is defined as “education that is institutionalised, intentional and planned through public organisations and recognised private bodies and – in their totality – constitute the formal education system of a country.
 Formal education programmes are thus recognised as such by the relevant national education authorities or equivalent authorities, e.g. any other institution in cooperation with the national or sub-national education authorities.
 Formal education consists mostly of initial education.
 Vocational education, special needs education and some parts of adult education are often recognised as being part of the formal education system.”
 (ISCED 2011)

-• Non-formal education and training is defined as “education that is institutionalisedintentional and planned by an education provider.
+• Non-formal education and training is defined as “education that is institutionalised, intentional and planned by an education provider.
 The defining characteristic of non-formal education is that it is an addition, alternative and/or complement to formal education within the process of the lifelong learning of individuals.
 It is often provided to guarantee the right of access to education for all.
 It caters to people of all ages but does not necessarily apply a continuous pathway-structure; it may be short in duration and/or low-intensity, and it is typically provided in the form of short courses, workshops or seminars.
 Non-formal education mostly leads to qualifications that are not recognised as formal or equivalent to formal qualifications by the relevant national or sub-national education authorities or to no qualifications at all.
 Non-formal education can cover programmes contributing to adult and youth literacy and education for out-of-school children, as well as programmes on life skills, work skills, and social or cultural development.”
 (ISCED 2011) In short, non-formal education and training covers institutionalised taught learning activities outside the formal education system.
-For the AES, four types of typical non-formal learning activities are singled out (these categories are not detailed in the online tables):
+For the AES, four types of typical non-formal learning activities are singled out for data collection (these categories are not detailed in the online tables):

-• Courses
+• Courses;

-• Workshops or seminars
+• Workshops or seminars;

-• Guided on-the-job training (planned periods of education, instruction or training directly at the workplace, organised by the employer with the aid of an instructor)
+• Guided on-the-job training (planned periods of education, instruction or training directly at the workplace, organised by the employer with the aid of an instructor);

-• Private lessons
+• Private lessons.

 • Informal learning is defined as “forms of learning that are intentional or deliberate, but are not institutionalised.
-It is consequently less organized and less structured than either formal or non-formal education.
+It is consequently less organised and less structured than either formal or non-formal education.
 Informal learning may include learning activities that occur in the family, workplace, local community and daily life, on a self-directed, family-directed or socially-directed basis”.
 (ISCED 2011)

 One fundamental criterion to distinguish formal and non-formal education and training from informal learning is that for the latter, the learning activities are not institutionalised.
 Institutionalised learning activities occur where there is “an organisation [which] provides structured educational arrangements, such as student-teacher relationships and/or interactions, that are specially designed for education and training”.
 (ISCED 2011).